LM-Commons/LmcRbac/docs/docs/quick-start.md

 :::note
 **Manual installation:**

-Enable the module by adding `LmcRbac` key to your `application.config.php` or `modules.config.php` file for Laminas MVC applications, or to the `config/config.php` file for Mezzio applications.
+Enable the module by adding `Lmc\Rbac` key to your `application.config.php` or `modules.config.php` file for Laminas MVC applications, or to the `config/config.php` file for Mezzio applications.
 :::